ffortefct/tracing-lib/examples/README.md

 #### | Jaeger Note

-Refresh the page if the `Service` doesn't contain yet one named `demo` after you have issued requests the endpoints.
+Refresh the page if the `Service` doesn't contain yet the `demo` after you have issued requests to the endpoints.

 ![image](images/jaeger-example.png)